uroshima/study-guide-notes/Notes/javascript.md

    }, (i) * 1000);
 }

- What is the difference between the memory heap and call stack in javascript?
- 1. Stack is used for static memory allocation and Heap for dynamic memory allocation, both stored in the computer's RAM .
-2. Variables allocated on the stack are stored directly to the memory and access to this memory is very fast.
-When a function or a method calls another function which in turns calls another function etc., the execution of all those functions remains suspended until the very last function returns its value.
-Variables allocated on the heap have their memory allocated at run time and accessing this memory is a bit slower
-3. The stack is always reserved in a LIFO order, the most recently reserved block is always the next block to be freed.
-This makes it really simple to keep track of the stack, freeing a block from the stack is nothing more than adjusting one pointer.Element of the heap have no dependencies with each other and can always be accessed randomly at any time.
-You can allocate a block at any time and free it at any time.
-This makes it much more complex to keep track of which parts of the heap are allocated or free at any given time.

-When to use stack and when to use heap?
-You can use the stack if you know exactly how much data you need to allocate before compile time and it is not too big.
-You can use heap if you don't know exactly how much data you will need at runtime or if you need to allocate a lot of data.

  What is one problem with programming languages that a fully single-threaded?
  They can execute only one thread (the smallest sequence of programmed instructions that can be managed by the language) at a time